Single Doctoral-Level Business Courses

 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Business Administration program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 ECO 87501 Managerial Economics

-This course examines basic static decision models which are used to analyze optimal decision-making processes in economics.
-Topics included in this course are: basic assumptions and decision analysis; linear programming and duality; risk aversion and risk bearing; Bayesian inference, and Markov Decision problems.Learning Outcomes:
+This course examines basic static decision models which are used to analyze decision-making processes in economics.
+Topics included in this course are basic assumptions and decision analysis, linear programming and duality, risk aversion and risk bearing, Bayesian inference, and Markov decision processes.Learning Outcomes: